 Progressive rehabilitation is being undertaken at our Edikan site in Ghana under the direction of our HSE Department.
 Edikan propagates its own seedlings in an on-site nursery, which is staffed by four personnel from the local villages.
 In June 2019 the Nursery contained approximately 52,500 seedlings across 32 different species, with 60% of the species endemic to Ghana and the other 40% found in Ghana, but not native to Ghana.
 To date, Ghana has rehabilitated 255ha back to natural with another 70ha rehabilitated to help control erosion.

-The Sissingué Gold Mine has been operating for 18 months and detailed planning for mine site rehabilitation and closure is underway.
+The Sissingué Gold Mine detailed planning for mine site rehabilitation and closure is underway.
 Rehabilitation trials have commenced to examine the best options for topsoil thickness, the hardiness of various species and the effectiveness of transplanting some species.
 As the climate at Sissingué consists of a distinct wet and dry season, the ability of plant species to survive the dry season is critical.